Winter Term: Changemakers Internship

 Application linked below.

-Low-income, students of color, and other historically and currently marginalized group especially encouraged to apply.
+Students with specific communications skills (writing, audiovisual, graphic design, etc.), as well as low-income, students of color, and other historically and currently marginalized groups especially encouraged to apply.

 What You Do

-The project will have three core focuses: Professional Development, Dynamic Projects, and Foresight Prep:
+The project will have three core focuses: Project Execution, Professional Development and Foresight Prep.

 - Identify your strengths;